min2ha/ukwa-site/content/target/50246/index.en.md

   "subject": "Russian Revolution Centenary"
 }

-# Russian Revolution - meetings in London on Facebook

 A series of meetings across London and throughout 2017 to celebrate the Russian Revolution of 1917 organised by the London section of the Socialist Party of England and Wales.